OSHAA 30-Hours Diploma in Threat Assessment and Critical Control Points (TACCP)

 The OSHAA 30-Hours Diploma in Threat Assessment and Critical Control Points (TACCP) is designed for professionals and organisations across the food and beverage sector who are responsible for ensuring product safety, integrity, and compliance.
 This course is particularly relevant for:

-• Professionals pursuing career development in food safety, quality systems, or food defence leadership roles
+• Beginners in Food Safety: Learners interested in entering the field of TACCP and food defense systems career development in food safety, quality systems, or food defence leadership roles

 This diploma is suitable for both experienced professionals and those looking to build foundational knowledge in threat assessment and intentional food risk control.